MatteoPerona/usa-power-outage-analysis/README.md

 | North Dakota |                   0 |                       1 |                    0 |           0 |               1 |                0 |                               0 |
 | Montana      |                   0 |                       0 |                    1 |           2 |               0 |                0 |                               0 |
 | Mississippi  |                   0 |                       0 |                    3 |           0 |               0 |                0 |                               1 |
+<iframe src="assets/cause-state.html" width=800 height=600 frameBorder=0></iframe>
+This is interesting, we see the same plot from the *Outages by Location* section, but with more context.
+Let's look at this plot adjusted for population as we did before, but first, lets also look at the distributions of Outage Causes for each State by normalizing the rows.
 <iframe src="assets/cause-state-norm.html" width=800 height=600 frameBorder=0></iframe>
 This confirms our results from above; we are mostly seeing severe weather and intentional attack as the primary causes.
 Now, let's scale these values to understand the data per capita.
 <iframe src="assets/cause-state-per-capita.html" width=800 height=600 frameBorder=0></iframe>